jonmseaman/.doom.d/README.md

 My [Doom emacs](https://github.com/doomemacs/doomemacs) config.

 I use Doom emacs mostly for task management and note taking.
-The vast majority of my time is spent in org files or markdown notes.
+The vast majority of my time is spent in org files.